OpenF2/F2/docs/src/app-development.md

 ### App HTML

-Every F2 app has HTML.
-The only catch is that the HTML isn't provided by the app itself but rather _passed to the container_ via the app's `AppManifest`.
-But that's not a problem because F2 has [provided examples](https://github.com/OpenF2/F2/tree/master/examples/apps) to show you the way.
+While it isn't required, it's expected every F2 app has HTML.
+The only catch is that the HTML isn't provided by the app itself but rather passed to the container via the app's `AppManifest`.
 Here are the steps for getting your app HTML into your `AppContent.html` property:

 1. Develop the web page or module or widget or component or portlet that will be your app.
 2. Take all the contents of it&mdash;that is, the HTML&mdash;and encode it. _(This step is optional.)_
 3. Put the (optionally encoded) result in the `html` property of your `AppContent` object within your App Manifest file's `App` object.

-**Huh?** Check out this example:
+Wait, what?
+Check out this example below or [browse to example apps on GitHub](https://github.com/OpenF2/F2/tree/master/examples/apps):

 Step 1.